Spectrally-pure optical serrodyne modulation for continuously-tunable laser offset locking: Measurements

 A prospective way to improve performance for a given DAC frequency is to increase $N$ (Eq. \ref{eq:Vserrodyne}).
+Increasing $N$ yields induced frequency shifts of $Nf_m$ while potentially maintaining comparable performance to the $N=1$ case.
 Low $V_{\pi}$ is advantageous as the maximum value of $N$ is ultimately limited by the EOM maximum power.
 Here, it limits us to $N<5$.
 We measured performance for our setup at these higher shift indices (Figure \ref{fig:RFSoC-multi_index-performance}).

 We found no significant gains in performance.
 We checked for change in the DAC-amplifier transfer function at higher output power but did not see notable change.
-Furthermore, the curves shown here match simulations of the RF pipeline performance at higher modulation amplitudes (Figure \ref{fig:RFSoC_higher_N_performance}).
+Furthermore, the curves shown here match simulations of the RF pipeline performance at higher modulation amplitudes (Figure \ref{fig:RFSoC-higher-N-performance}).
+Our Finite Sampling model suggests that we should see improved performance as a function of induced shift frequency $Nf_m$, thus we suspect that distortions from the amplifier---and to a lesser extent the EOM---significantly degrades performance in going to higher $N$ for a fixed $f_m$.
 This is further support that performance is limited by imperfections in the DAC-to-EOM RF pipeline.

-\section{Application to PDH Offset Locking}
+\section{Application to PDH offset locking}

-In this section we discuss in detail an application where a high-bandwidth OFO with strong spur suppression is of particular value.
-Namely, locking a laser to an optical cavity using the PDH technique with a continuously-tunable offset frequency.
-Concern about spurious PDH error signals due to unwanted features in the optical spectrum probing the cavity are an acknowledged problem and several modulation schemes have been developed to mitigate this issue \cite{thorpe_laser_2008,bai_electronic_2017,rabga_implementing_2023,tu_quadrature_2024}, however there is no published analysis quantifying the magnitude of the spurious error signal resulting from probing a cavity with an imperfectly coupled laser beam.
-In practice such technical imperfections are inevitable in laboratory setups; we remedy this gap as further motivation for OFO with strong spur suppression.

-We propose two new metrics to evaluate offset locking performance.
-The first metric considers laser frequency error due to imperfect cavity mode matching and unwanted spectral features in the offset laser spectrum.
-The second metric is the offset frequency dynamic range.
-We discuss the consequences of each for PDH locking, then we demonstrate continuous tuning of a spectroscopy laser by 1.5 GHz.
-For clarity, we denote optical cavity mode frequencies with $\nu_{...}$ (in Hz) and spectral features of the laser beam used for offset locking with $\xi$ (in Hz).

-Fabry-P\'erot optical cavities are widely used as ultra-stable references for laser-frequency stabilization and linewidth narrowing.
-Ideally, the input Gaussian laser beam would be properly mode-matched to excite only the cavity's fundamental transverse mode $\mathrm{TEM}_{00}$; however, tip-tilt and transverse displacement misalignments permit excitation of higher-order Hermite--Gaussian modes $\mathrm{HG}_{mn}$($m,n\in\{\mathbb{Z}>0\}$).
-Furthermore, incorrect incident beam waist size or waist axial position permit excitation of Laguerre-Gaussian modes $\mathrm{LG}_{pl}$ ($l,p\in\{\mathbb{Z}>0\}$; $p$ enumerates radial mode order, $l$ enumerates angular mode order) \cite{anderson_alignment_1984}.
-These higher-order modes appear on the positive side of the fundamental mode at $\nu_{00}+k\nu_{h}$, where $k=m+n$ for $\mathrm{HG}_{mn}$ mode, $k=2p+l$ for $\mathrm{LG}_{pl}$ modes and $\nu_{00}$ is a $\mathrm{TEM}_{00}$ mode frequency.
-The frequency $\nu_{h}$ only depends on cavity geometry